'Two years ago we would have lost'

 The Irish played 78 minutes with a man advantage following Charlie Ewels' red card but were pushed hard by England's 14 men and a rocking London crowd.

-Pegged back to a draw with 20 minutes to go they gathered themselves to score two late tries and claim a crucial win.
+Pegged back to a draw with 20 minutes to go they gathered themselves to score two late tries and claim a 32-15 win.

-"In the week we prepared for things like this so that's the positive out of it."
+"In the week, we prepared for things like this, so that's the positive out of it."

-Ewels' second minute red card for a high hit on James Ryan was followed quickly by James Lowe's try as Ireland looked set for an utterly dominant display.
+Ewels' second-minute red card for a high hit on James Ryan was followed quickly by James Lowe's try as Ireland looked set for an utterly dominant display.

+- Ireland see off brave 14-man England to keep their title hopes alive

+- Rugby Union Daily: England see red & Ireland eye up the title

+- Six Nations permutations - how France and Ireland can win the title

-However England, led by a pack that obliterated their Irish counterparts at the scrum, methodically wrestled back the momentum and presented Marcus Smith with the chance to kick them to parity midway through the second half.
+However England, led by a pack that dominated their Irish counterparts at the scrum, methodically wrestled back the momentum and presented Marcus Smith with the chance to kick them to parity midway through the second half.

 Ireland were swimming desperately against the tide as hopes of a famous home victory grew inside Twickenham, only for the visitors to slam the door shut as replacements Jack Conan and Finlay Bealham went over to secure a bonus point win.